-Instead of planning out a long sequence of events, from start to finish, the Sprint concept takes comparatively small periods of time.
-This is from 1 to 4 weeks.
-It looks ahead to what can be done in that time and what can be brought to a complete and sensible conclusion.
+Instead of planning out a long sequence of events, from start to finish, the Sprint concept takes comparatively small periods of time of from 1 to 4 weeks.
+The Sprint looks ahead to what can be done in that time and which can be brought to a complete and sensible conclusion.

 In this way, it is the opposite to the project planning that you do to (eg) build a house.
 With this type of project, there are many stages and a lot of sequencing required.
 Therefore, it makes sense to plan the whole thing in advance in order to co-ordinate a timetable.

-Sprints, on the other hand, tend to be shorter, more intense bursts of work, and then a period to pause and reflect before the next sprint.
+Sprints, on the other hand, tend to be shorter, more intense bursts of work followed by a period to pause and reflect before the next sprint.